-Under the Depositary Agreement the Depositary has the power to appoint sub-custodians and may include in such appointment powers of sub-delegation.
-The Depositary has delegated custody services of the Scheme Property to The Northern Trust Company (the 'Custodian').
-Contact details for the Custodian are set out in Appendix D. The Custodian has, in turn, sub-delegated the custody of assets in certain markets in which the Company may invest to various sub-delegates ('sub-custodians').
+Under the Depositary Agreement the Depositary has the power to appoint subcustodians and may include in such appointment powers to sub-delegate.
+The Depositary has delegated custody of the Scheme Property to The Northern Trust Company (the 'Custodian').
+Contact details for the Custodian are set out in Appendix E. The Custodian has, in turn, sub-delegated the custody of assets in certain markets in which the Company may invest to various sub-delegates ('subcustodians')'.